fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 ----------------

 #.
 Download the installer in Windows from Matlab: `<https://uk.mathworks.com/downloads/>`_.
 #.
-Log in to your mathworks account.
+Log in to your MathWorks account.
 #.
 Go to "Advanced Options" in the installer and select "Download without installing".
 #.
 Select the toolboxes you want to install.
 #.
 Copy the download to WSL.